-a.
-Refugee Medical Assistance will cover at least the same services in the same manner and to the same extent as Medicaid on a fee for service basis.

-b.
-For eligible populations without health coverage or whose health insurance does not cover the refugee health screening, a flat-fee reimbursement for the cost of the refugee health screening - if completed within the first three months after arrival in the US - is charged to RMA.
+- a.
+Refugee Medical Assistance will cover at least the same services in the same manner and to the same extent as Medicaid on a fee for service basis. - b.
+For eligible populations without health coverage or whose health insurance does not cover the refugee health screening, a flat-fee reimbursement for the cost of the refugee health screening if completed within the first three months after date of arrival in the US or of eligible status grant is charged to RMA.
 The Minnesota Department of Health oversees this process as a part of health screening administration.